dcc-cc3002/aventurasdemarcosyluis-gabrielrojasc/README.md

 ## Run instructions

-To run the homework, due to the lack of interface, you will only need to run the tests, which include all the methods and classes created.
+To run the homework, you need to run GameApp inside the gui folder.

 ## Assumptions made